VII Glossary

 Interdisciplinary care conferences: Meetings where interprofessional team members professionally collaborate, share their expertise, and plan collaborative interventions to meet client needs.

-Interprofessional collaborative practice: Multiple health workers from different professional backgrounds working together with patients, families, caregivers, and communities to deliver the highest quality of care.
+Interprofessional collaborative practice: Multiple health workers from different professional backgrounds working together with clients, families, caregivers, and communities to deliver the highest quality of care.

 I-PASS: A mnemonic used as a structured communication tool among interprofessional team members.
 I-PASS stands for Illness severity, Patient summary, Action list, Situation awareness, and Synthesis by the receiver.